Iris-Smok/The-Healthy-Family-PP4/README.md

 - The Most Loved Recipes section displays the top 5 recipes with the most likes
 - Each recipe takes the user to the recipe details page
 - At the bottom of the list there is a link to the Recipes page that takes users to the page with all the recipes

-*Contact Us:*
-- The Contact Us section allows users to contact the administrator if they have any suggestions or questions

 *Footer:*
 - Appears on every page snd contains social links